mblayman/mattlayman.com/content/understand-django/2022-05-31-debugging-tips-techniques.md

 and have control over your filesystem, this is a good starting option.
 If you choose that path,
-keep in mind that disk space is a limited supply.
+keep in mind that disk space is a limited resource.
 One way to tank your app is to fill your machine's disk with logging data.
 To prevent this,